-- Demonstrate appropriate workplace and classroom demeanor and behavior e.g., attendance (for online classes this means regular engagement), submissions of assignments by set deadlines and appropriate dress. - Interact with honesty and integrity.
+- Demonstrate appropriate workplace and classroom demeanor and behavior e.g., attendance (for online classes this means regular engagement), submissions of assignments by set deadlines and appropriate dress.

+- · Effectively communicate orally.

+- Interact with honesty and integrity.

 COURSE CONTENT

 Students successfully completing this course will have, at a minimum, a functional knowledge of the following: